 - FNSCUS402 - Resolve disputes - Investigate, negotiate and resolve disputes between financial services customers and organisations.

-- FNSINC411 - Apply principles of professional practice to work in the financial services industry - Identify industry professional approaches to procedures, guidelines, policies and standards, including ethical requirements.
+- FNSINC411 - Conduct work according to professional practices in the financial services industry - Identify industry professional approaches to procedures, guidelines, policies and standards, including ethical requirements.

 - FNSORG411 - Conduct individual work within a compliance framework - Assist in maintaining organisational and individual compliance while carrying out duties.

-- FNSRSK411 - Implement risk management strategies - Interpret an organisation's financial risk management strategies in terms of own work and effectively use risk mitigation and elimination techniques and tools.
+- FNSRSK411 - Apply risk management strategies to own work - Interpret an organisation's financial risk management strategies in terms of own work and effectively use risk mitigation and elimination techniques and tools.